 When it comes to security, Signal is one of the best end-to-end encrypted communication apps.
-There is no unencrypted fallback and servers store very little metadata.
+There is no unencrypted fallback, and servers process very little metadata.
 However, there are some myths about Signal rattling around, mostly spread by people who never used Signal before or who want to promote their favored communication apps.

 In this article, we discuss three myths about Signal and show why they are wrong.

 Myth 1: Signal needs access to your contacts

 Wrong.
 Signal works without accessing any of your contacts.
 You can deny access to your address book and storage.
 Denying access comes with at least two drawbacks:

 - You have to manually enter your friends' phone numbers when you contact them for the first time.

 - Signal can’t notify you if one of your contacts joins Signal for the first time.

 In the (near) future, Signal may introduce in-app contact management.

 Regarding your Signal Profile (the name and picture that you can set in Signal): Signal encrypts your profile, and you can only restore it with your optional Signal PIN.
 Signal shares your profile with contacts in your address book and members of the groups that you create.
 In other cases, you must explicitly allow sharing your Signal Profile.